Code-Institute-Submissions/WAY/README.md

 * For his undying love and support and always being there, my love, you know who you are ;)

-* Everybody at Slack for their support, tips and humor, especially tutors Tim and Kevin.
+* Everybody at Slack for their support, tips and humor, especially tutors Tim, Roman and Kevin.

 **Site for educational purposes only!**